shaarang1010/react-store-app/README.md

 Acceptance criteria:

-1. As a user I should be able login using my credentials and view the dashboard.
+1. As a user I should be able to view only 8 products per page on the dashboard.
-2. As a user I should be able to view only 8 products per page on the dashboard.
+2. The product results should be paginated and there should be a next and previous button at the bottom of the product list to navigate to next page and show next 8 products.

-3. The product results should be paginated and there should be a next and previous button at the bottom of the product list to navigate to next page and show next 8 products.
+**Note: Please use the api to limit the results per page [here](https://fakestoreapi.com/docs) Products > Limit Result**

 ---